learn-co-students/SENG-LIVE-101121/phase-4/05-authentication/marketplace/README.md

 ### Important Talking Points

-- Cookies: a piece of information server to browser. they are stored on the client side.
-Cookies can be edited by a user, because they're stored as plain text.
+- Cookies
-- Sessions: signs and encrypts vulnerable data
+- Sessions
-- Authentication: confirm something is valid, the user is who they say they are.
+- Authentication
-- Stateless HTTP: server does not maintain information about each client for all requests.
-Each request
+- Stateless HTTP

 The current problem we are aiming to solve is that HTTP is stateless.
 It does not remember important information, particularly about a user, between requests.
 Each request is handled individually.